Compassionate Bone Graft Services for Westport, Norwalk, & Stamford, CT

 After a tooth is lost or extracted, the jawbone associated with the missing teeth begins to atrophy and can be reabsorbed.
 This can cause a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants and must consider alternatives to help them manage their tooth loss.

-We now have the ability to grow bone where it is needed.
+At Premier Oral Surgery, we now have the ability to grow bone where it is needed.
 If the bone under your gum is not tall enough, not wide enough, or both, bone grafts can add bone to your jaw in order to help make the area more suitable for dental implants.
 This procedure not only gives us the opportunity to place implants of proper length and width but, it also gives us a chance to restore functionality and aesthetic appearance.
 With offices in Branford and Norwalk, CT, at Premier Oral Surgery, our oral surgeon can set up a consultation to help you understand the benefits and risks associated with the procedure.

 Ask Our Oral Surgeon If Bone Grafts Are Right For You

 Bone grafts is another way of approaching bone augmentation.
 This term describes a variety of procedures used to “build” bone so that dental implants can be placed.
 These procedures typically involve grafting (adding) bone or bone-like materials to the jaw.
 The graft can be your own bone or be processed bone (off the shelf) obtained from a cadaver.
-After grafting, you have to wait several months for the grafted material to fuse with the existing bone.
+Once the procedure is finished, it may take several months for the grafted material to fuse with the existing bone.
 Healing time can vary on a number of factors including placement of the implants and the area of the jaw that needs support.
 We recommend that our patients speak to our oral surgeon to decide which procedure will have the best results depending on their unique case.
 Types of different bone graft procedures include: